bgemmill/docker/README.md

 A reasonable terminal environment for any NAS that can run docker

 When your NAS runs docker but not bash.
 I'm looking at you, Synology.

+# sslh-ubuntu
+Protocol multiplexing in case some ports aren't available

+Why be strict about protocols and ports?